Javex/pyramid_crud/docs/usage.rst

 :ref:`templates` section to see how to change the default templates.

 There are also some :ref:`examples` that show possible applications.
 You can refer there to see how your goal can be realized in pratice.
+To change the global behavior of the library refer to :ref:`configuration`.
+This is useful if the default global application behavior does not suit you.

 .. toctree::